 Sadly in high school and college I never took to languages like I did in China.
-It was because in high school I didn’t have a need to learn any languages and I was more interested in subjects like writing and calculus than I was in Spanish, although my high school Spanish teacher is easily one of the best teachers I’ve ever had and I did enjoy Spanish class a lot, but it was because of who my teacher was, not because I loved Spanish (though happily, since learning Chinese and making some Spanish friends, I now have an interest in learning Spanish).
+It was because in high school I didn’t have a need to learn any languages and I was more interested in subjects like writing and calculus than I was in Spanish.

 Starting From Absolute Beginner

-I also had a small Chinese phrasebook that I used to start learning pinyin, the Chinese equivalent of an alphabet, and thankfully pinyin has no kooky irregularities as there are in English.
+I also had a small Chinese phrasebook (Mandarin Chinese At a Glance) that I used to start learning pinyin, the Chinese equivalent of an alphabet, and thankfully pinyin has no kooky irregularities as there are in English.
 Because pinyin is not as complex as the English alphabet, one can learn it in a few weeks whereas even a native speaker of English may butcher new English vocabulary since the English rules of pronunciation are so odd.

 Keen: Nick’s first long-term Chinese teacher, and trusty partner in crime.